Docker + Dockge on a Alpine VM

 rc-service qemu-guest-agent restart

-Adding a disk
+Adding a disk for the containers

-Format a disk: e.g., by fdisk /dev/sdb
+Format the new disk e.g., by fdisk /dev/sdb

 add a partition by hitting n